moveit/moveit.ros.org/events/world-moveit-day-2017/index.markdown

 ## Event Location Details

 **Verb Surgical** will be hosting an event with lunch and in house engineers to help with the hackathon.
-An NDA will be required before entering the building
+Fetch Robotics will provide a Fetch robot to test MoveIt! on.
+Please signup on [on this form](https://goo.gl/forms/Luia41ONpu1T0JJp2).
+An NDA will be required before entering the building.

 **Magazino** will be hosting an event with food and a UR5